 - 1. Find the conceptual classes Strategies:

 - a.
 Reuse or modify an existing model

 - b.
 Use a category list

 - c.
 Identify noun phrases

-- explained in the following

-- 2. Draw them as classes in a UML class diagram

-- 3. Add associations and attributes
+- 2. Draw them as classes in a UML class diagram - 3.
+Add associations and attributes

 Use the domain vocabulary; e.g. a model for a library should use names like "Borrower" instead of customer.